rishi-611/rishi-611/README.md

   => I know some other stuff like Sass, Semantic UI, Adobe Illustrator, C++.

 Want to collaborate?
-I'm ready to get my hands dirty (in development ofcourse).
+I'm up for it

 Contact me on [Linkedin](https://www.linkedin.com/in/rishi-dubey-b4a773202/)
            or [Instagram](https://www.instagram.com/rishi_611/)